linpack_bench, a C code which carries out the LINPACK Benchmark, which measures the time required to factor and solve a large linear system.

 C | Double | Real | DHCP95 (Apple G5) | unrolled | 190 |

-linpack_bench is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.
+linpack_bench is available in a C version and a C++ version and a Fortran77 version and a Fortran90 version and a Java version and a MATLAB version and an Octave version and a Python version.

-TIMER, a C example which demonstrates how to measure CPU time or elapsed time.
+timer_test, a C code which demonstrates how to measure CPU time or elapsed time.